NYCPlanning/labs-applicant-portal/README.md

 1. Clone this repo and follow the steps in its README: https://github.com/NYCPlanning/local-cert-generator

 2. Grab two files from Step 1 above (of this repo), `server.key` and `server.crt`.
 Copy and paste both files into BOTH `ssl/` folders under /client and /server.
+After adding then, run `yarn` to install the necessary dependencies.

 3. Open up your hosts file on your machine with admin permissions: `/etc/hosts`.
   - For example, `sudo vim /etc/hosts`